shrimpynuts/what-time-today/README.md

 Hate when people ask for your time availability?

-Hate when a recruiter asks you for 1-2 hr time slots across the span of the next two weeks?
+Hate when a recruiter asks you for 1-2 hr time slots for an interview across the span of the next two weeks?!

+To craft a response, with all of your available time slots, do you tab back and forth between your Google calendar and Gmail?!

+And even when you send those times, do they tell you that none of them work and to send them more??!!

+Do you not have the time/resources to use calendly, and would rather not do with the friction of when2meet and Doodle?

-This is just a simple tool to help quickly summarize your time availability using easy drag-and-drop!
+If so, this is just a simple tool to help you!

+Just drag-and-drop!

 ![alt text](https://github.com/jonathancai11/what-time-today/blob/master/screenshot.png?raw=true)